“The virgin will conceive and give birth to a son, and they will call him Emmanuel” (which means “God with us”).” Matthew 1:23

 But the angel said to them, “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 Today in the town of David a Saviour has been born to you; he is the Messiah, the Lord.
 This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.
 Suddenly a great company of the heavenly host appeared with the angel, praising God and saying, “Glory to God in the highest heaven, and on earth peace to those on whom his favor rests.”
 Luke 2: 10-14

-If there is one thing that I have learned over the course of the last fifteen years it is that when you invite Jesus into your life He changes your heart.
+If there is one thing that I have learned over the course of the last seventeen years it is that when you invite Jesus into your life He changes your heart – slowly but surely.

 God promised long before the arrival of Jesus that He would give us a ‘new heart’ and a ‘new spirit’.